 “He won’t do anything,” sighed Jadzia.
 “He’s Worf.
 If anything, it’ll harden him against you.”
 That was all she was going to say to Nerys on that matter.
 But she thought about what she knew Worf would also do, if the secret ever did become public, and she knew she really would do anything to prevent that.

 “We’ll see,” shrugged Nerys.
 “If we have to.
-But all I know is I’m through being isolated in disgrace when so far I’ve never even done any wrong.
-If I go down again, I'm going to take a Starfleet officer or two with me.
+But all I know is I’m through being isolated in disgrace when so far I’ve haven't done anything to deserve that.
+Back when the Cardassians got sadistic and started randomly going after people you know, we used to say to ourselves, might as well be guilty of what you're being punished for.
+Either the punishment stops, right now, or I'm going to take a Starfleet officer or two with me.
 Good day.”

-She said nothing to this.
+Jadzia said nothing to this.
 She dared not open her mouth, for fear she might let slip to Nerys just how much her final words had had their impact.
-For the same reason she didn’t even move, just staring, as her old friend stomped out.
+For the same reason she didn’t even move, but just stared as her old friend stomped out.
 Only when the door was safely closed did she stagger to the couch.

 She knew already what she had to do, she supposed.
 She had to somehow convince Worf to write a recommendation for Nerys as well.
 She probably would have tried to do that anyway, and she had plenty of arguments she could make.